ironhack-labs/lab-dom-ironhack-cart/README.md

 ## Bonus Iterations

-### Iteration 4: Deleting a product
+### Iteration 4: Removing a product

 Users should be able to remove products from their carts.
 For that purpose, every product row in our table has a "Remove" button at the end.

-To achieve this, lets declare a function named `addProductRemoveListener` that takes as a single argument a DOM node referencing a product "Remove" button, selects its parent `tr` and removes it from the DOM.
+To achieve this, lets query the document for all "Remove" buttons, and add a `click` event listener to each, passing a named function `productRemoveListener` as the callback argument for `addEventListener`.

-Now, ensure that, whenever a "Remove" button is clicked, the corresponding product is removed from the table.
-We would recommend that you query the document for all of the "Remove" buttons, and call `addProductRemoveListener` on each node.
+Now, lets declare the aforementioned function named `productRemoveListener` that expects the event as a single argument, and that is going to trigger the removal of the corresponding product from the cart.

-💡 Tips: To access the element an event was fired on, you can reference `e.currentTarget`.
+💡 Tip: To access the element an event was fired on, you can reference `event.currentTarget`.
 To remove a node from the DOM, you need to access its parent node and call [`removeChild`](https://developer.mozilla.org/en-US/docs/Web/API/Node/removeChild) on it.
 You can access the parent of a DOM node from its property `parentNode`.

 ### Iteration 5: Creating new products